 Allow some soil to show

-A little breathing space in between the cut edge and plants is nice too.
-It offers a cleaner look and is easier to maintain when mowing.
+A little breathing space in between the flower bed edge and plants will show contrast between the two for a cleaner look, and is easier to weed and mow.

 Isn’t that lawn edging seriously gorgeous?

 Above is an illustration of the flowerbed edging.